-- 6. Explanation of the goals, the learning intentions and the success criteria; students need to be informed in advance what and why they should learn the respective knowledge and skills and how they can evaluate the success of their learning processes. - 7.
-Display of the values connected to the particular knowledge and skills; depending on the age of the students explanations are often less effective than examples. - 8.
-Encouraging students with regards to their possibilities to meet the goals; student learning outcomes depend to a large extent on their self-confidence. - 9.
+- 6. Explanation of the goals, the learning intentions and the success criteria; students need to be informed in advance of what respective knowledge and skills they should learn and why, and how they can evaluate the success of their learning processes. - 7.
+Display of the values connected to the particular knowledge and skills; depending on the age of the students, explanations are often less effective than examples. - 8.
+Encouraging students with regards to their possibilities of meeting the goals; student learning outcomes depend to a large extent on their self-confidence. - 9.
 Promotion of students' commitment through motivating hooks or other hints; teachers should dispose of a variety of inspiring examples and short narrations in order to increase students' engagement.